-The future of marketing is about building trust.
-That’s why more companies are gravitating toward inbound marketing — a methodology for doing business grounded in information sharing, user-centered design and collaboration.
+That’s why truly effective marketing is about building trust.
+More brands are gravitating toward inbound marketing — a methodology for doing business grounded in information sharing, user-centered design and collaboration.
 Instead of pushing advertisements on the audience, it’s about creating value and earning the business.

-Marketing built upon deception and manipulation won’t work in today’s instant messaging and social media centric culture because the audience is expecting it.
-After all, we are inundated by the same-old way of thinking.
+Marketing built upon deception and manipulation won’t work in today’s instant messaging and social media centric culture because we are inundated by the same-old way of thinking.

-Women’s magazines come under fire for airbrushing otherwise gorgeous models to have unattainable body types, flawless skin, bigger eyes … whatever is considered the beauty ideal of the moment.
-A few years ago, a L’oreal digital ad popped up on my screen.
+A few years ago, a digital ad for L’oreal popped up on my screen.
 I laughed out loud.
 Penélope Cruz Sánchez was the model and she was so over-the-top airbrushed, she looked like a cartoon.

-These shady marketing tactics are meant to manipulate its customers while grooming an entire generation of new customers into thinking they aren’t good enough, that they need these products to be a better version of themselves.
+These shady marketing tactics manipulate its customers while grooming an entire generation of new customers into thinking they aren’t good enough, that they need these products to be a better version of themselves.

-According to Psychology Today, gaslighting is “an insidious form of manipulation and control, which derives its name from a 1938 play, ‘Gas Light,’ and a film adaptation starring Ingrid Bergman.
-The victims of gaslighting are misled with false information and forced to doubt what they know to be true, even about themselves.”
+Gaslighting is “an insidious form of manipulation and control … The victims of gaslighting are misled with false information and forced to doubt what they know to be true, even about themselves,” according to Psychology Today.

 About this Blogger: Heather Bragg